dmitry-ivanov/laravel-helper-functions/README.md

 #### `db_mysql_variable()`

-Return value of specified `mysql` variable, or `false` if the variable doesn't exist:
+Get the value of specified `mysql` variable, or `false` if the variable doesn't exist:

 ```php
 $hostname = db_mysql_variable('hostname');